WalawowProtocol/walawow-frontend/README.md

-# jackpot-frontend
+# Walawow-frontend
-Jackpot Protocol Frontend - The Perpetual Wealth Aggregator on Solana
+Walawow Protocol Frontend - The Perpetual Wealth Aggregator on Solana